Biography

 Miriama's scholarly work explores the intricate relationship between the human voice and recording technology.
 Her monograph Singing the Body Electric: The Human Voice and Sound Technology, was listed in the Times Higher Education Best Books 2015, while chapters and articles on a similar theme are published in the Oxford Handbook of Voice Studies, Leonardo Music Journal, and Contemporary Music Review.

-Miriama represented New Zealand at the International World Music Days Festival and is represented by SOUNZ and the Australian Music Centre.
+Miriama represented New Zealand at the International World Music Days Festival; and her work is represented by SOUNZ and the Australian Music Centre.
 Born and raised in New Zealand, she earned her Bachelor of Arts and Bachelor of Music (1st Class Hons) degrees from Victoria University of Wellington, NZ, and with a Fulbright Award pursued her MFA and PhD at Princeton University.